 -- inferred: Signal dom Int -> Signal dom Int fir3int = fir (3 :> 4 :> 5 :> Nil) -- inferred: Signal dom Float -> Signal dom Float fir4float = fir (3.5 :> 4.2 :> 3.0 :> 6.1 :> Nil)

-If you do choose to write types explicitely, you can add additional constraints.
+If you do choose to write types explicitly, you can add additional constraints.
 Clash will check these constraints and refuse to compile if they are not met.
 The following example implements a fully parallel matrix multiplication algorithm:

 mmult -- Dimension constraints: :: na ~ mb => 1 <= mb -- Allow simulation to access mb/nb: => KnownNat mb => KnownNat nb -- Arguments: => Vec ma (Vec na Int) -> Vec mb (Vec nb Int) -- Result: -> Vec ma (Vec nb Int) mmult mA mB = result where mBT = transpose mB dot a b = sum $ zipWith (*) a b result = map (\ar -> dot ar <$> mBT) mA

 Clash benefits from an active community.
 Whether you need a question answered or want to contribute to open-source features, browse the features below to make the most of Clash.
+We expect participants on these public forums to observe our Guidelines for Respectful Communication.